-You hold your sleeping baby in the delivery room, you marvel at their newfound life, and think about the world that awaits them.
+While holding your sleeping baby in the delivery room, you marvel at their newfound life, and think about the world that awaits them.
 It’s a precious moment, one you’ve spent months preparing.
 An entire life is now dependent on you, one who will be affected by your every decision.

-Does a child need life insurance?
+Do children need life insurance?

 No one wants to talk about getting life insurance for children, as it means considering the unthinkable.
-Heck, parents are busy enough trying to get their child to sleepor stop crying, so they may not even consider it.
+Heck, parents are busy enough trying to get their child to sleep or stop crying, so they may not even consider it.

-Life insurance coverage options for children
+Best children's life insurance coverage options

 There’s more than one way to get life insurance for children, and some require nothing more than a phone call to your current provider.
 Here are the main options: